dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 Considerations in  Section 9.1 of {{RFC9528}} about pervasive monitoring apply here.

 ## Cross-Protocol Attacks
-The cross-protocol attack of {{RFC9190}} does not apply here, as no resumption mechanism has been defined for EAP-EDHOC.
+The cross-protocol attack described in {{RFC9190}} does not currently apply, as no resumption mechanism has been defined for EAP-EDHOC in this document.
+However, any future document defining such a mechanism will also need to address this issue.

 --- back